Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ## Prepare the Snowflake cluster for streaming
 Duration: 15

-Note that you need to complete the base workshop first in order to proceed.
+Note that you need to complete the base workshop first without cleaning up the resources in order to proceed.

 #### 1. Creating user, role, and database
 First login to your Snowflake account as a power user with ACCOUNTADMIN role.